Your Directors have pleasure in presenting the 26th Annual Report of yourCompany for the financial year ended 31st March 2021.

 In terms of Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability further confirm:

-ii. that they had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 31st March2018 and of the profits of the Company for the year under review;
+2. that they had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 31stMarch 2021 and of the profits of the Company for the year under review;

-iii. that they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+3. that they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 4. that they had prepared the annual accounts for the year ended 31st March2021 on a "going concern" basis;

 The Directors wish to place on record their appreciation for the committed service ofall the employees.